NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Hobgoblin General.md

   - name: "Items"
     desc: "[[Equipment/Composite Shortbow|Composite Shortbow]], [[Equipment/Glaive|+1 Glaive]], [[Equipment/Half Plate|Half Plate]], 20x [[Equipment/Arrows|Arrows]]"
   - name: "General's Cry"
     desc: "  When a hobgoblin general rolls initiative, as long as they can perceive at least one foe, they can yell a mighty battle cry.
-The hobgoblin general attempts an Intimidate check to [[Actions/Demoralize|Demoralize]] a single foe within 60 feet as a free action.
-If successful, any ally with the goblin trait can, as its first action on its first turn of the combat, Stride up to double its speed as a single action."
+The hobgoblin general attempts an Intimidate check to [[Actions/demoralize|demoralize]] a single foe within 60 feet as a free action.
+If successful, any ally can, as its first action on its first turn of the combat, Stride up to double its speed as a single action."

 abilities_mid:
   - name: ""